Within Close Range: Florida Days – the teen years

 And ruffles his clients.

-Michigan Avenue is an eruption of motion and commotion, of which we’re swept up in, until we find ourselves among the tourists and the toilers at the base of the very new John Hancock Center.
+Michigan Avenue is an eruption of motion and commotion, which we’re swept up in, until we find ourselves among the tourists and the toilers at the base of the very new John Hancock Center.

 Pressing my hands and body against its cool, black steel, I look skyward, trying to see the skyscraper’s top.
 Struggling to keeping my balance.